Coalgebraic Infinite Traces and Kleisli Simulations: Introduction

-\emph{Kleisli simulation}~\cite{hasuo06genericforward,hasuo10genericforward,urabeH14genericforward} is a categorical generalization of these notions of forward and backward simulation by Lynch and Vaandrager.
-It builds upon the use of coalgebras in a \emph{Kleisli category}, in~\cite{hasuo07generictrace}, where they are used to characterize finite traces.
+\emph{Kleisli simulation}~\cite{hasuo06genericforward,hasuo10genericforward,urabeH14genericforward,urabeH17matSim} is a categorical generalization of these notions of forward and backward simulation by Lynch and Vaandrager.
+It builds upon the use of coalgebras in a \emph{Kleisli category}, in~\cite{hasuo07generictrace,jacobs04tracesemantics,power99categorytheory}, where they are used to characterize finite traces.
 Specifically: \begin{itemize} \item A branching system $\mathcal{X}$ is represented as an \emph{$F$-coalgebra} $c:X\kto FX$ in the Kleisli category $\Kl(T)$, for a suitable choice of a functor $F$ and a monad $T$.
 Here $F$ and $T$ are parameters that determine the (linear-time) \emph{transition type} and the \emph{branching type}, respectively, of the system $\mathcal{X}$.
-Examples are: \begin{itemize} \item $F=1+\Sigma\times(\place)$ (terminate, or (output and continue)) and the \emph{powerset monad} $T=\pow$ on $\Sets$ (nondeterminism), if $\mathcal{X}$ is a nondeterministic automaton (with explicit termination); and \item the same functor $F=1+\Sigma\times(\place)$ and the \emph{sub-Giry monad} $T=\giry$~\cite{giry82categoricalapproach} on the category $\Meas$ of measurable spaces and measurable functions, for their probabilistic variant. \end{itemize} \item In~\cite{hasuo07generictrace}, under certain conditions on $F$ and $T$, it is shown that a \emph{final $F$-coalgebra} in $\Kl(T)$ arises as a lifting of an initial $F$-algebra in $\Sets$.
+Examples are: \begin{itemize} \item $F=1+\Sigma\times(\place)$ (terminate, or (output and continue)) and the \emph{powerset monad} $T=\pow$ on $\Sets$ (nondeterminism), if $\mathcal{X}$ is a nondeterministic automaton (with explicit termination); \item the same functor $F=1+\Sigma\times(\place)$ and the \emph{sub-Giry monad} $T=\giry$~\cite{giry82categoricalapproach} on the category $\Meas$ of measurable spaces and measurable functions, for their probabilistic variant; and \item the same functor $F=1+\Sigma\times(\place)$ and the \emph{lift monad} $T=\lift$ on $\Sets$ for automata with exception. \end{itemize} \item In~\cite{hasuo07generictrace}, under certain conditions on $F$ and $T$, it is shown that a \emph{final $F$-coalgebra} in $\Kl(T)$ arises as a lifting of an initial $F$-algebra in $\Sets$.
 Moreover, it is observed that the natural notion of ``finite trace semantics'' or ``(finite) languages'' is captured by a unique homomorphism via finality.
 This works uniformly for a wide variety of systems, by changing $F$ and $T$. \end{itemize}